Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Your body will be feeling the accumulated miles by this point.
 This is good!

-Think about it this way – at mile 10 during a half marathon, your legs will be tired.
+Think about it this way: At mile 10 during a half marathon, your legs will be tired.
 You should get used to the feeling of running on tired legs.

 Make it a point to notice anything that might be standing in the way of your rest during training.
 Are you getting a good night’s sleep?
 Are you spending extra time on your feet when you’re not running?
 How is your stress level?
 Finding ways to remedy lifestyle issues that might be causing you more fatigue can be really helpful in getting to the finish line.